Experienced NJ Mediation Attorneys Serving Monmouth, Middlesex, Ocean Counties and all of NJ

+Most mediations cost about half of what a litigated uncontested divorce would cost.
+Contested divorces are of course considerably higher and could reach into the six figures.
 At Romanowski Law Offices, we use a sliding-scale fee structure for mediated divorces that takes into account the complexity of your situation and other economic factors.
 As your advocate, Mr. Romanowski’s goal is to help you dissolve your marriage as efficiently as possible while ensuring that the outcome meets your needs and reflects your rights under the law.
 As a mediator, Mr. Romanowski strives to help each spouse recognize the other’s priorities and concerns in order to develop a joint resolution that is reflective of both individuals’ personal and economic interests.

 Contact Romanowski Law Offices about Your Divorce